 With the Ferber method of sleep training, you typically remove all sleep props at once.
 If your baby is used to nursing to sleep, taking a pacifier or being rocked, you would stop all sleep props on the first night.
 After a relaxing bedtime routine, you place your baby in the crib awake, give them a kiss and leave the room.

-As you may imagine, this method usually involves crying.
+Parents can go in to quickly check on their baby every few minutes.
+Picking their baby up or helping them fall asleep isn’t allowed.
+As you may imagine, the Ferber method usually involves crying.
 It’s normal for babies to cry in protest when changing their sleep habits.
 They don’t understand this new routine and they’re not happy with not being helped to sleep.

 Do you feel anxious or scared about the thought of your baby crying during sleep training?